How-Grooming-Can-Prevent-Common-Skin-Issues-for-Pets omo omo

 4. When Black Skin, Hot Spots, or Persistent Itching Need a Vet

-• experiences severe dry skin that won’t improve,
+• Severe dry skin that won’t improve

-5. Grooming Tools & Products That Support Skin Health (Naturally Integrated)
+5. Grooming Tools & Products That Support Skin Health

 Daily Coat Maintenance

-• Helps distribute oils
+• Distributes oils

 • Removes loose hair and dust